A Chebyshev type alternation theorem for best approximation by a sum of two algebras

 In the sequel, we will simply use the term \textquotedblleft bolt\textquotedblright\ instead of the expression \textquotedblleft lightning bolt with respect to the algebras $A_{1}$ and $A_{2}$ \textquotedblright .
 If in a finite bolt $\{x_{1},...,x_{n},x_{n+1}\}$, $ x_{n+1}=x_{1}$ and $n$ is an even number, then the bolt $\{x_{1},...,x_{n}\}$ is said to be closed.

 Bolts, in the special case when $X\subset \mathbb{R}^{2}$, and $ A_{1}=\{g(x)\}$ and $A_{2}=\{h(y)\}$, are geometrically explicit objects.
-In this case, a bolt is a finite ordered set $\{x_{1},x_{2},...,x_{n}\}$ in $ \mathbb{R}^{2}$ with the line segments $[x_{i},x_{i+1}],$ $i=1,...,n,$ perpendicular alternatively to the $x$ and $y$ axes.
+In this case, a bolt is an ordered set $\{x_{1},x_{2},...\}$ in $\mathbb{R}^{2}$ with the line segments $[x_{i},x_{i+1}],$ $i=1,...,n,$ perpendicular alternatively to the $x$ and $y$ axes.
 Bolts, in this particular and simplest case, were first introduced by Diliberto and Straus in \cite{4}.
-They were further used in many works devoted to the approximation of multivariate functions by sums of univariate functions (see, e.g., \cite{6,Is2,12,Kh}).
-Bolts appeared in a number of papers with several different names such as \textit{permissible lines} (see \cite{4}), \textit{paths} (see, e.g., \cite{13,14}), \textit{trips}\ (see \cite {Mar2,Med}), \textit{links} (see, e.g., \cite{Cow,Klo1,Klo2}).
-The term \textit{bolt of lightning} is due to Arnold \cite{Arn}.
+They were further used in many works devoted to the approximation of multivariate functions by sums of univariate functions (see \cite{12}).
+Bolts appeared in a number of papers with several different names such as \textit{permissible lines} (see \cite{4}), \textit{paths} (see, e.g., \cite {13}), \textit{trips}\ (see, e.g., \cite{Mar2}), \textit{links} (see, e.g., \cite{Cow}).
+The term \textit{bolt of lightning} is due to Arnold \cite{Arn} .
 Marshall and O'Farrell \cite{Mar1} generalized these objects to the case of two abstract subalgebras of the space of continuous functions defined on a compact Hausdorff space.
 They gave many central properties of bolts and functionals associated with them.
-In \cite{AI2}, closed bolts under the name of \textit{ cycles} were generalized to the case of finitely many subalgebras of $C(X)$.

-It should be remarked that bolts and bolt functionals also appear in certain applications.
-For example, bolts with respect to two directions $\mathbf{a}$ and $\mathbf{b}$ in $\mathbb{R}^{d}$ (that is, with respect to the algebras $ A_{1}=\{g(\mathbf{a\cdot x)\}}$ and $A_{2}=\{h(\mathbf{b\cdot x)\}}$) were exploited in several works devoted to ridge functions (see, e.g., \cite {BP,IP,7,Is1,P1}).
-Another example is the theory of linear superpositions.
-A solid introduction to this theory was given in the monograph by Khavinson \cite{12}.
-In \cite{10}, the notion of a bolt with respect to a family of finitely many real functions was introduced, which turned out to be very useful in research problems concerning linear superpositions and Kolmogorov's famous superposition theorem.